pachyderm/docs/content/latest/deploy-manage/deploy/ingress/pach-ui-ingress.md

        Check the [list of all available helm values](https://github.com/pachyderm/pachyderm/blob/42462ba37f23452a5ea764543221bf8946cebf4f/etc/helm/pachyderm/values.yaml#L143) at your disposal in our reference documentation.

-1. Install Pachyderm and Console using the Helm Chart
+1. Install MLDM and Console using the Helm Chart

       Once you have your [networking infrastructure](./) set up, apply a helm values file such as the one specified in the example file below to wire up routing through an Ingress, and set up TLS.